Invariant Jet differentials and Asymptotic Serre duality: Preliminaries on Jet Bundles

-The group $G_k$ decomposes as $\mathbb{C}^* \times U_k$, where $U_k$ is the unipotent radical of $G_k$.
-Let $E_{k,m}$ be the Demaily-Semple bundle whose fiber at $x$ consists of $U_k$-invariant polynomials on the fiber coordinates of $J_k$ at $x$ of weighted degree $m$.
-Set $E_k=\bigoplus_m E_{k,m}$, the Demaily-Semple bundle of graded algebras of invariant jets.
-Then one needs to work out the calculations in \cite{D1}, \cite{D2} with an invariant metric.
-Toward this we examine the following metric
+Let $E_{k,m}$ be the Demailly-Semple bundle whose fiber at $x$ consists of $U_k$-invariant polynomials on the fiber coordinates of $J_k$ at $x$ of weighted degree $m$.
+Set $E_k=\bigoplus_m E_{k,m}$, to be the Demailly-Semple bundle of graded algebras of invariant jets.
+One way to produce invariant differentials is as follows.
+Assume $P=P(f,f',...,f^{(k)})$ and $Q=Q(f,f',...,f^{(k)})$ are two local sections of the Green-Griffiths bundle, then the first invariant operator is $f \mapsto f_j'$.
+Define a bracket operation as follows

-where the $P_{\alpha}$ are a set of invariant polynomials in jet coordinates.
-The effect of this is then, the Demailly-Semple locus of the lifts of entire curves should be contained in
+This is compatible with Merker’s baracket $[P, Q]=\deg(Q)QdP- \deg(P)P dQ$ cf. \cite{M2}.
+If $(V,h)$ is a Hermitian vector bundle, the equations in \eqref{eq:merker-bracket} inductively define $G_k$-equivariant maps:

+The sections produced by $Q_k(f)$ generate the fiber rings of the Demailly-Semple bundle.
+Taking charts on the projective fibers, one can check that locally, the ring that these sections generate is equal to that of $J_k/G_k$, cf. \cite{M2}.